mbonav/Exo_DMC/README.md

 The tool combines the information on the target stars with the instrument detection limits to estimate the probability of detection of a given synthetic planet population, ultimately generating detection probability maps.

-If you find a bug or want to suggest improvements, please create a [ticket](https://github.com/mbonav/Exo-DMC/issues)

 Requirements
 ------------